nkiyohara/gymnasium-cartpole-swingup/README.md

 - $x_{\text{target}} = 0$ and $y_{\text{target}} = l$ are the target (upright) coordinates
 - $\sigma_c$ is a parameter controlling the width of the cost function (default: 0.25)

 This cost function is more focused on the pole tip position in Cartesian space rather than the angular position and cart position separately.
+It is based on the approach described in the [PILCO paper](https://dl.acm.org/doi/10.5555/3104482.3104541) by Deisenroth & Rasmussen.

 #### Custom Reward Function